Lee DeWyze

 Leon James "Lee" DeWyze Jr. (born April 2, 1986) is an American singer-songwriter and the winner of the ninth season of American Idol.

 Prior to Idol, DeWyze had a solo career and formed the Lee DeWyze Band.
 He had also released two independent albums called So I'm Told in 2007 and Slumberland in 2010, both on WuLi Records.

-DeWyze's first post-Idol album Live It Up was released on November 16, 2010, through RCA Records and featured his hit single "Sweet Serendipity" where he met his future wife, actress Jonna Walsh on the set of the music video.
+DeWyze's first post-Idol album Live It Up was released on November 16, 2010, through RCA Records.
+The album featured the single "Sweet Serendipity", which peaked at #24 on the Billboard Hot 100.

 Background

 DeWyze was born in Mount Prospect, Illinois, the eldest son of Kathleen (née Donahue) and Leon (Lee) DeWyze Sr., who worked as a postal carrier in Elk Grove Village, Illinois.
 He has two older sisters, Shannon and Sarah, and a younger brother, Michael.
 His musical influences include Cat Stevens, Eric Clapton, Ben Harper, and Simon & Garfunkel.

-DeWyze attended St. James Catholic Elementary School in Arlington Heights, Illinois, and Prospect High School in Mount Prospect, Illinois, up until his senior year, when he was expelled because of too many fights.
+DeWyze attended St. James School in Arlington Heights, Illinois, and Prospect High School in Mount Prospect, Illinois, up until his senior year, when he was expelled after being involved in too many fights.
 After leaving Prospect High, he attended Forest View Alternative School in Arlington Heights, having been inspired both by his teachers and his interest in music to return to his studies.
 While he never graduated from either high school, he eventually got his GED.

+After being expelled from Prospect High School, DeWyze worked as a paint salesman at Mount Prospect Paint in Mount Prospect.
+He also worked as a trading floor clerk at the Chicago Mercantile Exchange from 2007 to 2008 before returning to the paint store, where he remained until he auditioned for American Idol and advanced to the show's Hollywood rounds.
+Mount Prospect Paint continued to support DeWyze during his American Idol run by selling t-shirts encouraging fans to vote for him.